a-farsi/vagrant-3-vm-shell-provisioner/README.md

 vagrant up
 ```

-To test our solution on internet browser, we can see that for each http request a web application is selected alternatively.
+We test our solution on inta web browser to see that for each http request a web application is selected alternatively.

 <p align="center">
 <img src="figures/running-app-on-browser.gif" width=80%>